How can my child apply for financial aid?

 If my son/daughter does well academically, will his/her scholarship or grant be increased next year?

-No. Our scholarships and grants are initially awarded to your child in their first year, and do not increase in subsequent years.
+No. Our scholarships and grants are initially offered to your child in their first year, and do not increase in subsequent years.

-Is there additional financial aid available beyond what is stated on the financial aid award letter?
+Is there additional financial aid available beyond what is stated on the financial aid offer?

 Your son/daughter may consider applying for a private educational loan.
 This is a loan borrowed through a major lender.
 Generally, the student must have a credit-worthy co-signer.
 As a parent, you may wish to consider a Federal Direct PLUS Loan.